denhartog/jquery-simple-pagination/README.md

 Future development:
 =====
-###Expand defaults to include/exclude enabling:
+###Expand defaults to include enabling/disabling:
-Page x of x
+- [ ] Page x of x

-Showing x-x of x
+- [ ] Showing x-x of x

-User modification of items per page
+- [ ] User modification of items per page

-Navigation?
+- [ ] Navigation?
 (Perhaps only first X should be visable for some reason...)

 ###Add:
-- [] Select specific page
+- [ ] Select specific page
-- [] Updates values of #simplePagination-update-items-per-page when using dual navigation
+- [ ] Updates values of #simplePagination-update-items-per-page when using dual navigation
-- [] Make it so only one of First/Previous if on 2nd page
+- [ ] Make it so only one of First/Previous if on 2nd page
-- [] Make it so only one of Next/Last appear if on 2nd-to-last page
+- [ ] Make it so only one of Next/Last appear if on 2nd-to-last page